matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 are acquiring information.
 Acquiring information should not be hard.
-And we were doing it already in Clojure, and Clojure programs are actually really good at both of these things, but spec was not as good as Clojure was in allowing you to talk about, orthoganally, the information set, the information schema, and the actual requirements and provisions of, for instance, stages in a pipeline.
+And we were doing it already in Clojure, and Clojure programs are actually really good at both of these things, but spec was not as good as Clojure was in allowing you to talk about, orthogonally, the information set, the information schema, and the actual requirements and provisions of, for instance, stages in a pipeline.